salvois/LargeXlsx/README.md

 [![NuGet](https://img.shields.io/nuget/v/LargeXlsx.svg)](https://www.nuget.org/packages/LargeXlsx)

-This is a minimalistic yet feature-rich library, written in C# targeting .net standard 2.0, providing simple primitives to write Excel files in XLSX format in a streamed manner, so that potentially huge files can be created while consuming a low, constant amount of memory.
+This is a minimalistic yet feature-rich library, written in C# targeting .NET Standard 2.0 and .NET Core 3.1 or later, providing simple primitives to write Excel files in XLSX format in a streamed manner, so that potentially huge files can be created while consuming a low, constant amount of memory.

+Documentation for the old major version 1.x can be found [here](https://github.com/salvois/LargeXlsx/tree/release/v1).

 ## Supported features